 Spacious beamed living/dining room with wood-burning stove, vaulted ceiling, wooden floor and corner bar.
 Large kitchen with walk-in larder and stone floor.
 Games room.
 Three twin bedrooms, each with en-suite shower room with toilet.
 Separate toilet.
-First floor (three staircases): Five double bedrooms, each with 5ft bed and en-suite bathroom with toilet.
+First floor (three staircases): Five double bedrooms, each with 5ft bed and en-suite bathroom with toilet, one with additional single bed.
 Twin bedroom with en-suite shower room with toilet.
 All bedrooms with TV.

 Within 2 miles of the famous Chesil Beach and World Heritage Jurassic Coast and between West Bay and Portland Bill, this Grade II 13th-century stone tithe barn, situated in Litton Cheney on a working farm, has been restored and extended to provide excellent detached character accommodation for 19 guests, in this sought after part of West Dorset.
 It offers a great location for enjoying this holiday area, and boasts nine en-suite bedrooms (five doubles, one with an additional single, and four twins), each with TV, and a large kitchen, ideal for self catering with a large group.
 There is even the added benefit of a self-service bar, so you can keep your friends and family entertained throughout the evening.
 The original stone barn, now a very impressive vaulted and beamed living/dining room, comfortably accommodates eighteen.
 There is plenty of room for all; guests can relax and unwind in the large garden, the children can play in the games room equipped with pool table, there is fishing (by arrangement with the owner) in the 2-acre coarse fishing lake, or simply wander down to the village pub to wine and dine, or enjoy some glorious country walking.